IB GuidesSeptember 14, 2025

 8. Revise and Submit: Revise your IA based on the feedback you receive and submit it for assessment.

-Ready to take your IB ESS IA to the next level?
-Try Marksy for free today and experience the power of AI-driven feedback!
-See how Marksy can help you understand the IB rubric, identify areas for improvement, and ultimately, achieve your best possible score.
+Want to improve your IB ESS IA?
+Try Marksy for free today and see what the feedback points out!
+See how Marksy can help you understand subject-specific assessment criteria, identify areas for improvement, and ultimately, achieve your best possible score.
 For teachers, Marksy streamlines the grading process, providing consistent and detailed feedback in a fraction of the time.
-Sign up for a free trial now and unlock the potential of AI in your IB journey!
+Sign up for a free trial now and see what AI feedback can do in your IB journey!